whuang0/Stock_prediction/README.md

-How to run:
+How to run: `docker-compose up`
-run `docker-compose up`

-todo:
-backend:
-Determine data to be stored
-Create JUnit tests
+todo: Determine data to be stored and Create JUnit tests in backend